DD898989/WordFilter_5_IntervewProject_killuplus300-at-gmail.com/README.md

 <br/>

 ## Conclusion ##
-Binary Trie and DAT have same time complexity of `O(search level)` and space complexity`O(filter cases)`, but DAT are much more efficient in memory usage
+Binary Trie and DAT have same time complexity of `O(search level)` and space complexity`O(filter cases)`, but DAT is much more efficient in memory usage
 <br/>
 <br/>
 <br/>